Juniper/terraform-provider-mist/docs/resources/org_inventory.md

   This resource manages the Org Inventory.
   It can be used to claim, unclaim, assign, unassign, reassign devices.
-  ->Removing a device from the devices list or inventory map will NOT release it unless unclaim_when_destroyed is set to true ~> WARNING The devices attribute (list) is deprecated and is replaced by the inventory attribute (map) as it can generate "inconsistent result after apply" errors.
-If this happen, is is required to force a refresh of the state to synchronise the new list.
-  The devices attribute will generate inconsistent result after apply when a device other than the last one is removed from the lista device is added somewhere other than the end of the list
+  ->Removing a device from the devices list or inventory map will NOT release it unless unclaim_when_destroyed is set to true !> The devices attribute (List) is deprecated and is replaced by the inventory attribute (Map) as it can generate "inconsistent result after apply" errors.
+If this happen, is is required to force a refresh of the state to synchronise the new list.The devices attribute will generate inconsistent result after apply when a device other than the last one is removed from the list or when a device is added somewhere other than the end of the list
 ---

 # mist_org_inventory (Resource)

 This resource manages the Org Inventory.

 It can be used to claim, unclaim, assign, unassign, reassign devices.

 ->Removing a device from the `devices` list or `inventory` map will NOT release it unless `unclaim_when_destroyed` is set to `true`

-~> **WARNING** The `devices` attribute (list) is deprecated and is replaced by the `inventory` attribute (map) as it can generate "inconsistent result after apply" errors.
+!> The `devices` attribute (List) is deprecated and is replaced by the `inventory` attribute (Map) as it can generate "inconsistent result after apply" errors.
 If this happen, is is required to force a refresh of the state to synchronise the new list.

-The `devices` attribute will generate inconsistent result after apply when
-* a device other than the last one is removed from the list
-* a device is added somewhere other than the end of the list
+The `devices` attribute will generate inconsistent result after apply when a device other than the last one is removed from the list or when a device is added somewhere other than the end of the list

 ## Example Usage